Skirts for men: Intro

 Men are used to a wider range of mobility than what is usually possible with skirts.
 Traditional kilts with a lot of pleats and a wrap-around design are the brute-force, foolproof solution.

 However, there are also subtler pleating designs with much less material overall.
-For example, skirts that look like shorts when viewed from front/back, with pleats hidden in the splits.
+For example, skirts that look like shorts when viewed from front/back, with pleats hidden in the splits (box pleats).
 In my experience, these have plenty of mobility, for example for walking up stairs, two stairs per step.
 The shorts-like look can also be a bonus compared to kilts.

 Even with no pleats or open wrapping, there is a wide range of skirt widths, from pencil to A-line.
 The latter usually means a soft, smooth material that isn't particularly manly.
 But somewhere in between, I've found some skirts with enough mobility for most uses while having a solid look.